 Nevada veteran housing assistance benefits

-The Nevada Housing Division’s Home Is Possible for Heroes programs help home buyers receive down payment and closing cost assistance up to 5% the home loan value.
+The Nevada Housing Division’s Home Is Possible for Heroes programs help home buyers receive down payment and closing cost assistance up to 5% of the home loan value.
 The program is available to other residents of Nevada but is also designed to help honorably discharged veterans in the state.
 There is a one time fee of $755 paid at closing.

 Nevada veteran property tax benefits